geudde/attic-chest/pages/13.reference/01.porden/docs.md

 To my thin lattice, and in silence wept: )

 I blest the evening gale's refreshing power,
-As on my cheek it dried the bitter shower: 700
+As on my cheek it dried the bitter shower:

 When from the shaded walk my bower beneath,
 I heard soft strains of mournful music breathe.

-36 THE CASTLE. book i.

 While with a pleasing voice, and faltering tongue,